Here are a few tips to help you Spring Into Self-Care:

 2. Sleep.
 With the recent time change, have you been struggling to get to bed earlier?
 I know I have.
 Hitting the hay at 10:00 pm or sooner is best for our natural circadian body rhythms, because our deepest, most regenerative sleep occurs after 10 pm.
 Also, make sure you shut off electronic devices (e.g., computers, kindles, and cell phones) at least an hour or two before bedtime and ensure your room is completely dark when you go to sleep.

 3. Simplify.
 Imagine clean, clutter-free surroundings…Feels good, doesn’t it?
 Having things clutter free makes us feel good on the inside.
 Our outside world is a reflection of our inside world after all.
-I went to town on our closets & drawers in February but still have more I can do to simplify our home environment and am going to spend a day or two spring cleaning our house (top to bottom) after spring break.
+I went to town on our closets & drawers in February but still have more I can do to simplify our home environment and am going to spend some time spring cleaning our house (top to bottom) after spring break.
+Check out our free Spring Cleaning challenge here.

 4. Get Outside.
 After being cooped up all winter, it feels good to go outdoors and soak up the sun.
 Go for a hike or a bike ride.
 Even a walk around the neighborhood with the sun shining will improve your mental state.